Delta agent (Hepatitis D)

 Call your health care provider if you have symptoms of hepatitis B.

-Prompt diagnosis and treatment of hepatitis B infection can help prevent hepatitis D.
+- Detect and treat hepatitis B infection as soon as possible to help prevent hepatitis D.

-A vaccine is available to prevent hepatitis B. Adults who are at high risk for hepatitis B infection, and all children should get this vaccine.
+Adults who are at high risk for hepatitis B infection and all children should get this vaccine.
+If you do not get Hepatitis B, you cannot get Hepatitis D.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.